 - Responding to emails, texts or phone calls during breaks, after hours or during scheduled vacations or time off

 - Discuss and define clearly “emergency situation” and related expectations

-Find apps that have been tested and recommended—some free and some paid.
+Find apps that have been tested and recommended—some are free, and others paid.
+Here are some available apps to help you achieve a healthier work-life balance:https://www.workplacestrategiesformentalhealth.com/resources/mental-health-apps

-1.8.
-For work-from-home employees – physically separate work and home life
+- For work-from-home employees: Physically separate work and home life

 Working from home can blur the lines between work and home life by making work constantly present and accessible.
 Some ideas for creating/maintaining separation between work and home include: